johannah/iclr-2020-workshop/index.md

 ## Schedule

 ICLR will be a [fully virtual conference](https://iclr.cc/Conferences/2020/virtual).
 Details about how to tune into our livestream on April 26 are forthcoming.
+We've divided our workshop into several themed sections: [Atmospheric Science](#    atmospheric-science)

+All times are listed in San Francisco time.

 ### Atmospheric Science